SihaoCheng/SihaoCheng.github.io/index.md

 I am interested in reveal beautiful physics and make discoveries from large and complex datasets.

-In this data-rich era, we are less limited by the size of data but more by ideas to explore it.
+In this data-rich era, we are less limited by the size of data, but more by ideas to explore it.

 My innovative analyses have led to discoveries across cosmic scales, including